micahstubbs/adit/readme.md

 the R language for statistical computing and virtual reality via [shiny](https://shiny.rstudio.com/) and [A-frame](http://aframe.io).

+## Current Status

+Adit renders data from the `iris` dataset in a 3d scatter plot, mapping data to x, y, z, color, and shape.
+You can grab the plot and move it with a controller.

+Now that basic mapping is working, the next focus will be on UI within VR to build plots by choosing the mappings.

 ## Try it

 This is an early work in progress.
 The current build can be experienced at